 Even though most babies don’t start getting teeth until they are six months old, it’s still important to start practicing infant dental care as soon as possible.
-We recommend their first visit around their first birthday in order to ensure that their teeth and gums are properly cleaned and cared for.
+We recommend their first visit in Phoenixville PA around their first birthday in order to ensure that their teeth and gums are properly cleaned and cared for.

 Try to get in the habit of cleaning your child’s gums soon after birth.
 They might be a little fussy at first, but they will soon get used to having their mouth cleaned.
 Many children even grow to enjoy tooth brushing as part of their daily routine.